realworldocaml/book/en/lists-and-patterns.md

 | OCaml    | Xavier Leroy   | 1996          |
 ```

-Before we write `render_table`, we need a function to compute the
+The first step is to write a function to compute the maximum width of
-maximum width of each column of data.
-We can do this by converting
+each column of data.
+We can do this by converting the header and each
-the header and each row into a list of integer lengths, and then
+row into a list of integer lengths, and then taking the element-wise
-taking the element-wise max of those lists of lengths.
-Writing the
+max of those lists of lengths.
+Writing the code for all of this
-code for all of this directly would be a bit of a chore, but we can do
+directly would be a bit of a chore, but we can do it quite concisely
-it quite concisely by making use of three functions from the `List`
+by making use of three functions from the `List` module: `map`,
-module: `map`, `map2_exn`, and `fold`.
+`map2_exn`, and `fold`.

 `List.map` is the simplest to explain.
 It takes a list and a function
 for transforming elements of that list, and returns a new list with